Configuring the student profile

 Paired views

-Some data doesn’t fit in a single tab slice, so TrackEd offers paired views designed to work together across two sections.
-You’ll recognise these by their naming pattern: “1-4” and “5-8”, or “top” and “bottom”.
-For example, selecting “Subject strategies 1-4” in the middle section and “Subject strategies 5-8” in the lower section gives you eight rows of strategy data across the profile.
+Some data won’t fit in a single tab slice, so TrackEd offers paired views meant to sit together across two sections.
+You’ll spot them by their naming pattern: “1-4” and “5-8”, or “top” and “bottom”.
+Selecting Subject strategies 1-4 in the middle section and Subject strategies 5-8 in the lower section, for instance, gives you eight rows of strategy data across the profile.

-Other paired views include “Achievement, effort, behaviour Years 7-10 top” with “Years 7-10 bottom” (showing up to four years of scores), and the SET P views (“meets recommended” paired with “doesn’t meet recommended”).
-When you see numbered or top/bottom labels in the dropdown, look for the matching pair.
+Other pairs include Achievement, effort, behaviour Years 7-10 top with Years 7-10 bottom (up to four years of scores), and the SET P views, where meets recommended pairs with doesn’t meet recommended.
+When you see a numbered or top/bottom label in the dropdown, look for its match.
+The SET P profiles are tied to the SET Plan process, so if yours are blank, set them up first via SET Plan recommendations.

 Two-page profiles